-Tsavo East National Park is one of the oldest parks in Kenya, located South East of Kenya near the Town of Voi in the Taita-Taveta District of Coast Province, inland from the Coast, it is 13,747 sq. km.
+Tsavo East National Park is located South East of Kenya near the Town of Voi in the Taita-Taveta District of Coast Province, inland from the Coast, it is 13,747 sq. km.

-While the Tsavo West National Park is also located in the Coast Province of Kenya covering an area of 9,065 sq. km.
+While the Tsavo West National Park covers an area of 9,065 sq. km.
 The park was opened in April 1948.

 The slightly larger Tsavo East is generally flat, with dry plains across which the Galana River flows.
 Other features include the Yatta Plateau and Lugard Falls.